ThatFruedDued/JustSomeRandomFiles/GamerHax/Kahoot/README.md

 ### Kahoot!
 Nickname Generator Bypass

 Rules are no fun.
-Tha t's why I made the anti-rule nickname generator bypass script!
+That's why I made the anti-rule nickname generator bypass script!
 Get yours today by getting the bookmarklet below.

 #### Get it! (auto-updating bookmarklet)